-- (a) Unless the terms of the trust expressly provide that a trust is irrevocable, the settlor may revoke or modify the trust. - (b) Except as otherwise provided by the terms of the trust, if a trust is created or funded by more than one settlor, each settlor may revoke or modify the trust as to the portion of the trust contributed by that settlor.
+- (a) Unless the terms of the trust expressly provide that a trust is irrevocable, the settlor may revoke or modify the trust.
+This subsection does not apply to trusts created under instruments executed before the effective date of this [Act]. - (b) Except as otherwise provided by the terms of the trust, if a trust is created or funded by more than one settlor, each settlor may revoke or modify the trust as to the portion of the trust contributed by that settlor.